janv93/MuchTweetVeryStonks/README.md

 ```

-THIS APP IS CURRENTLY WIP - I DOES NOT YET CLOSE THE POSITIONS

 How to use:

 Rename the \_.env file to .env and place necessary api keys there.
 Then run npm start.